 Fault and its impact on insurance premiums

-An at-fault collision typically increases auto insurance premiums.
-Insurers recompute your risk assessment.
-The increased amount and duration vary.
-Insurance rate increases typically last between 36 and 60 months, depending on your provider and record.
-Some policies offer “accident forgiveness.”
-Winning an appeal of a wrongful fault assignment can stop a rate increase.
+An at-fault collision typically increases auto insurance premiums, and in the aftermath, your insurers will recompute your risk assessment and likely raise your rates.
+Insurance rate increases typically last between 36 and 60 months, depending on your provider and record; some policies do offer “accident forgiveness” under certain conditions.
+Winning an appeal of a wrongful fault assignment can stop or reverse a rate increase.

 Addressing fault disputes after a crash

 Fault disagreements over who is at fault in a car accident are common.
-The other driver has a different story, or insurers unfairly assign blame.
-Understanding that disputes occur is key.
-An incorrect fault determination significantly impacts you.
-We are here to help.
+The other driver almost always has a different story, or insurers unfairly assign blame.
+Understanding that disputes occur is key, but know that an incorrect fault determination will significantly impact you.
+We are here to help get to the bottom of things and uncover the truth.

 Steps to take if you disagree with a fault determination